avasdao/nexajs/web/src/pages/packages.md

 ---
 title: Packages
-description: A comprehensive collection of (33) specialized packages make up the NexaJS Library + SDK.
+description: A comprehensive collection of (33) specialized packages make up the NEXA.js Library + SDK.
 ---

-The full NexaJS Library + SDK is comprised of a collection of __(33)__ specialized packages.
+The full NEXA.js Library + SDK is comprised of a collection of __(33)__ specialized packages.
 Each package is tasked with performing a set of tasks extremely well.

 There are currently over __100+__ unit tests, integration tests and end-to-end tests to ensure a stable and consistent execution of library methods.